 Until the 1980s, the Jurats were also male strongholds.
-The appointment of women has come rather late in the day - in Jersey the first female Jurat was elected in 1980 and in Guernsey 1985 - but there have been four women serving recently at the same time86 in Jersey and in Guernsey there are currently four female Jurats also.
-Whilst parity with men has not yet been achieved (and indeed it ought to be noted that the 2001 census for Jersey and Guernsey recorded that there were more women than men) the current figures of serving female Jurats are perhaps not too surprising given the majority of men in public office in each Bailiwick and the wider sexual inequalities that continue to exist.87
+The appointment of women has come rather late in the day-in Jersey the first female Jurat was elected in 1980 and in Guernsey 1985-but there have been four women serving recently at the same time in Jersey and in Guernsey there are currently four female Jurats also.
+While parity with men has not yet been achieved (and indeed it ought to be noted that the 2001 census for Jersey and Guernsey recorded that there were more women than men) the current figures of serving female Jurats are perhaps not too surprising given the majority of men in public office in each Bailiwick and the wider sexual inequalities that continue to exist.

 As to ethnic diversity, it is appropriate to observe that all of the current Jurats are British as is required for eligibility to the post, either having been born in the island concerned or having lived there for any requisite amount of time.
 The fact that they are also white is not necessarily too surprising given the 2001 census.
-The population in Jersey is recorded as 53% Jersey born, and a further 36% elsewhere in the British Isles.
-The largest group remaining are those born in Portugal and amounting to 6% of the population.
+The population in Jersey is recorded as 53 per cent Jersey born, and a further 36 per cent elsewhere in the British Isles.
+The largest group remaining are those born in Portugal and amounting to 6 per cent of the population.
 The 2001 census for Guernsey does not have exactly comparable figures although does confirm that the majority are also Guernsey born.

 Of course it is difficult to see how one can avoid completely a charge that there is some elitism or limit to the diversity of adjudicators in any legal system and it is a complaint that is more readily seen in England and Wales.
-The judiciary in England and Wales have for example been described with some justification a few years ago as "male, pale and stale."88 Remarkably, it was not until
+The judiciary in England and Wales have for example been described with some justification a few years ago as 'male, pale and stale'.
+Remarkably, it was not until October 2004 that Linda Dobbs QC was appointed as the first black person to become a High Court judge; being the same year that saw Brenda Hale as the first woman to become a Law Lord.
+As far as magistrates are concerned, the position is far less distorted, and near equality in the sexes was noted as long ago as in the 1990s but, of course, magistrates are appointed rather than elected and such equality might therefore be easier to achieve.
+Further, following a campaign to attract a wider